zlj-zz/pigit/README.md

 The command info has some options:

 - `command`: (Must have) Short life corresponds to the complete command or a method.
 If it is a method, it must receive a parameter tuple.
-- `type`: (Option) Mark the type of command, support ['func', 'string'], and the default is 'string'.
+- `type`: (Option) Mark the type of command, support ['func', 'command'], and the default is 'command'.
 - `help`: (Option) Command help message.
 - `has_arguments`: (Option, bool) Whether the command accepts parameters.
 Default is True.